IgnoredSoul/HasteModding/SettingsLib/README.md

-### **Internal SettingsLib**
+﻿### 💀 **Internal SettingsLib**

 > [!CAUTION]
 > This library is for internal use and built to match my own style of coding and preferences.
-Expect bugs, inconsistencies, or features that might not make sense outside of that context.
+> Expect bugs, inconsistencies, or features that might not make sense outside of that context.

 **Internal SettingsLib** (*formerly HastySettings*) is a modding utility that helps you create in-game settings inside the Haste settings menu.

-It is heavily inspired by [NaokoAF's HastyControls](https://github.com/NaokoAF/HastyControls/tree/master/Core/Settings) and my own modding workflows and game projects.
+It is heavily inspired by [NaokoAF's HastyControls](https://github.com/NaokoAF/HastyControls/tree/master/Core/Settings), my own modding workflows and other projects.

 > [!NOTE]
 > This is **not** a replacement for [HasteSettingLib](https://github.com/HasteModding/HasteSettingLib).
 This is a personal tool.
-That said, feel free to use it for your mods � just credit me in the workshop/github if you do.
+> That said, feel free to use it for your mods — just credit me in your workshop/github if you do.

 Every constructor and options struct is fully documented via XML summaries.
 Intellisense will guide you.

-This library is intentionally lightweight and opinionated � it's meant to work with **my** projects first.
+This library is intentionally lightweight and opinionated — it's meant to work with **my** projects first.
 But if you find it useful: cool.
 Just remember to **credit** if you use it.

 ---
 <!--------------------------------------------------------------------------------------->

-### **Features**
+### ⚙️ **Features**

 * **Int & Float Sliders**
 * **Buttons & Bool Toggles**